Common courtesy: The SHORT ANSWER

 That needs to be brought back, not to be abused or taken advantage of, but to show that others deserve our respect.

 Show others respect by showing that you care, that you acknowledge their presence.
 Start there.

 List some common courtesies

-Many times when we are going through some hard times, we are scared to be alone but at the same time we don’t want to scolded or told what to do.
+Many times when we are going through some hard times, we are scared to be alone but at the same time, we don’t want to be scolded or told what to do.

 We just want to be with someone that even if they don’t understand they understand that they want company.
 The power of your existence around them can be huge and this simple gesture will never be forgotten.

 This one is often overlooked as not as important.
 When someone has a funeral everyone is quick to jump to buy the flowers, spend money, cook them food, make something elaborate just to show “look at me and what I did!” when really, the most needed thing is to not be left alone.

 Be there for your friends, your families the strangers you see.
 Allow yourself to be available and maybe not today, or tomorrow, but sooner or later you will see a moment where you are at the right place at the right time and that someone is in dire need of someone to just be there.